molgenis/molgenis-emx2/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

 # molgenis-emx2 preview
 This is a reference implementation of MOLGENIS/EMX2 data service.
-Status: preview (or 'beta').

 Demo server: https://emx2.test.molgenis.org/

 ## How to run

+* using docker compose
+* using java + postgresql
+* using kubernetes

 ### 1. Using docker compose